ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

 Recent News
 ------
+* June 2025: 👩🏻‍💻Reviewed for International Journal of Human-Computer Interaction!
 * June 2025: 🌟Our workshop CoMoRe-AI has been accepted to Percom 2026.
 Consider submitting to our workshop happening in the beautiful Pisa, Italy!
 More details coming soon!
 * June 2025: 👩🏻‍💻Reviewing for Frontiers in Artificial Intelligence!
 * June 2025: 📚Our work on generating virutal sensor data in simulated home environments using LLM Agents is now out on arxiv!
 Check out the paper [here](https://arxiv.org/pdf/2506.11773).